Pasqat/luaPrimeline/README.md

 Follow lualine repo to further customize lualine.

-**Git branch** use the worktree plugin instead of the standard branch component.
-On the left the hanpoon mark if exist and the lsp diagnostic
+**Git branch** use the git-worktree plugin instead of the standard branch component of lualine.
+On the right the hanpoon mark and the lsp diagnostic

 ![img](image.png)